mikew-heavyai/heavyai-devstack/README.md

 6. You can now open up a jupyter envrionment using the icon in Immerse.
 7. On the first launch of jupyter, enter your user name and no value for password.
 This will create a jupyter environment for that user.

+## Ports
+- This config uses a reverse proxy to route all web traffic through port 80.
+So when you connect to Immerse, you connect on port 80.
+This can certainly be changed, but this is the only port that needs to be externally exposed.
+- Jupyter connects on port 6274.
+So this port needs to be available to TCP traffic.

 ## Jupyter Config
 In the jupyter environment, you need to configure the necessary kernel configs and python libraries.
 The easiest way to do this is using the `Terminal` in Jupyter.